stephbuon/hansardr/README.md

 ## Usage

-Data files can loaded into the R environment using the familiar `data()` function:
+Data files can loaded into the R environment using the `data()` function:

 ```
 data("hansard_1880")